Jossy6/Week-2-milestone1/README.md

 Accessibility Considerations:
 Ensure all input fields have associated labels for screen readers.
 Use placeholder text to guide users on what to enter but do not rely solely on it.

 Submission:
-Once completed, review your form for functionality and aesthetics.
+I reviewed my form for functionality and aesthetics.
-Create a repository and push your code
+I create a repository and push my code

-For your git practice, make develop your default then make a feature branch from develop called “feature/form” Good luck, and be creative!
-This should be completed by 4pm tomorrow, 22nd of october 2024.
+For my git practice, I made develop my default then make a feature branch from develop called “feature/form”